tom1944/watson/README.md

-# watson
+# Watson
-Watson, the detective assistant for Cluedo
+Watson, the assistant detective for Cluedo